Delhi Police

-The Delhi Police (DP) is the law enforcement agency for the National Capital Territory of Delhi.
-Delhi Police falls under the jurisdiction of the Ministry of Home Affairs, Government of India.
+The Delhi Police (DP) is the police force of the National Capital Territory of Delhi.
+It is under the Ministry of Home Affairs, Government of India.
 In 2024, the sanctioned strength of Delhi Police was 83,762 (including I.R.
 Battalions) making it one of the largest metropolitan police forces in the world.
 About 25% of Delhi Police strength is earmarked for VIP security.

 History

 Delhi Police traces its history back to a small security force, established in 1854, under the assistant of British Resident to the Mughal Imperial Courts.
-In 1861 after the adoption of the Indian Police Act, Delhi Police remained a part of the Punjab Police until India gained independence in 1947.
+In 1861, after the adoption of the Indian Police Act, Delhi Police remained a part of the Punjab Police until India gained independence in 1947.
 The first five police stations inaugurated in Delhi under this act were Sadar Bazaar, Sabzi Mandi, Mehrauli, and Mundka.

 Organisation

+Before formation

-Before 1948 Delhi was a part of Punjab Police.
+Before 1948, the Delhi Police was a part of the Punjab Police.

 1948–1966

 In 1948, the Delhi Police was restructured.
 Mr D.W.
 Mehra became the first chief of Delhi Police.
 The strength of the Delhi Police in 1951 was about 8,000 with one Inspector General of Police (IGP) and eight Superintendents of Police (SP).
-In 1956 a post of Deputy Inspector General of Police was created.
+In 1956, a post of Deputy Inspector General of Police was created.
 In 1961, the strength of Delhi police was over 12,000.

 In 1966, the Delhi Police on the basis of the Khosla Commission Report was reorganized.
 Four police districts, namely, North, Central, South and New Delhi were created.
 In 1978, the Delhi Police Act was passed and the Commissioner System was introduced with effect from 1 July 1978.

 J.N.
 Chaturvedi, with rank of IGP, became first Commissioner of Delhi Police from October 1978 – Jan 1980.